New black hole mergers in the LIGO-Virgo O3 data from a gravitational wave search including higher-order harmonics: Interesting astrophysical properties of the new candidate events

 \subsection{High redshifts}

-In our search, we find that 9 of our new candidates have redshift $z>0.5$ at $>95$\% CL (\# 1, 2, 3, 6, 8, 10, 11, 13, 14 in Table~\ref{tab:NewEvents}).
+We find two new candidates with redshift $z>0.5$ at $>95$\% CL (\# 4, 6 in Table~\ref{tab:NewEvents}).
+5 of our new candidates have median redshift $z \geq 0.8$.
 Finding high-redshift BHs can be important to answer questions such as: How does the merger rate of BHs evolve with redshift \cite{Fis18_merger_redshift}?
 Does the merger rate change in a different manner compared to the the star formation rate (which peaks at $z\sim 2$ \cite{Mad14_SFR})?
-Furthermore, different BH formation channels can have different predictions for the merger rate at high redshift \cite{Map22_MergerRate, Van22_MergerRate}.
-For example, the chemically homogeneous evolution channel produces BBHs of relatively higher masses and lower redshifts than the common envelope evolution channel \cite{Man16_CHE}.
+Furthermore, different BH formation channels have different predictions for the merger rate at high redshift \cite{Map22_MergerRate, Van22_MergerRate, Boe24_DelayTime_COMPASS, Boe24_RedshiftEvolution_COMPASS}.
+For example, the chemically homogeneous evolution channel or the stable mass transfer channel produces BBHs of relatively higher masses and lower redshifts than the common envelope evolution channel \cite{Man16_CHE, Van22_MergerRate}.
 In the dynamical channel, massive BHs can have relatively longer delay times compared to star formation \cite{Map19_MergerRate}.
 The redshifts of binaries can be also be correlated with other properties of BHs, e.g., spins \cite{Bis22, Kus16_MergerTime_150914, chieff_isolated_field_binary_matias2018}.
 We aim to test some of these models in a future population inference study.